 When only two channels - left and right - are present, the analog surround modes may be used to decode the signal into the remaining channels.
-If you would prefer a different surround format than the native signal's digital encoding, press the Surround Modes Button to display the Surround Modes menu (see Figure 26).
+If you would prefer a different surround format than the native signal's digital encoding, press the Surround Modes Button to display the Surround Modes menu (see Figure 26 in the Basic Manual).